Home » About » RNZRSA Modernisation Programme » Stage One: Constitution Update

 Stage One: Update to Constitution

-This page provides updates on the process for updating the RNZRSA's Constitution - and the Model Constitution for RSA Associations.
+This is a legacy page which provided updates on the process for updating the RNZRSA's Constitution - and the Model Constitution for Associations.

 Background